 Qatar a380 Business Class Review: Kathmandu back to London via Doha

 The Kathmandu to Doha leg was pretty much the same in reverse – except I had some nice champagne on the flight (so appreciated after 3 weeks in nepal!!) and some delicious lamb shanks.

 The only difference on the Doha to London leg was how the entertainment system operated.
 It was a fantastic screen and the same great entertainment system on the way out.
 However, the screen wasn’t touch and you needed to use this kind of ipod device that was quite difficult to use.
 It also meant you couldn’t check out movies on the big screen which is how I like to make my inflight film decisions.
 Apart from that everything was terrific.

-Qatar Airways Business Class is definitely a high thread count airline equivalent and I will be flying with them again!
+This Qatar Airways Business Class Review is definitely a high thread count airline equivalent and I will be flying with them again.